MidnightTale/MidnightTale/README.md

 ### About
-Hello, Im new to java development usually me only do graphic design / modeling / etc about design
+Hello, Im new to java development usually me only do graphic design / modeling / website design